microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaPolicy.md

 ### -DisplayName

-String of the policy name
+String of the policy name.

 ```yaml
 Type: System.String